junuxyz/junuxyz.github.io/content/posts/uv.md

 +++
-title = "Trying Out uv as my new package managing tool" date = 2025-07-20T00:06:57+09:00 draft = true categories = ['']
+title = "Trying Out uv as my new package managing tool" date = 2025-07-20T00:06:57+09:00 draft = false categories = ['ML'] tags=['short']
 +++

-## Intro

 Dependency hell is a known problem in Machine Learning ecosystem.
 Hardware(eg. NVIDIA RTX chips) with major libraries such as PyTorch, NumPy etc. can easily create all sorts of dependency issues.
 That is why making a system for maximum reproducability is important.

 I've previously used poetry or conda for package managing for Python but found it hard and clunky to use sometimes.
 Recently I've found a rising tool for package managing called [uv](https://github.com/astral-sh/uv/).
-This is a brief introduction of what uv is and my first impression of the tool.

-## Performance

 I heard uv was very fast, optimized by using Rust, so I wanted to test how fast it was compared to pip install.